The High School Parallel Enrollment program is designed for high school students who

 To participate in the High School Parallel Enrollment program, students must have

-a B average and an SAT score of 500 on each section, or 500 on each section of the
+a B average and an SAT score of 500 on each section, ACT of 19 or higher on the Mathematics

 - Know the deadlines.